AashnaNarang/Elevator/README.md

 ## SchedulerEvent.java
 This class represents the information being sent to elevator to either stop or have the elevator keepgoing.

-##StationaryEvent.java
+## StationaryEvent.java
-This class will handle when the stationary events are required.
-I will message, floorport, elevatorid, and The current floor.
+This class is used by the elevator to tell the scheduler that it is stationary and ready for a floor event.
+It includes the elevator's id, ports to use to communicate back, and the current floor the elevator is on.

-##TimeoutEvent.java
+## TimeoutEvent.java
-This class will handle the timeout events where it will provide the elevator id, and the status before it arrived at the source floor.
+This class will handle the timeout events where it will provide the elevator id, and the status if the timeout occured before arriving at the source floor.

 ## DoorOpenState.java
 This class will handle the opening and closing of the door with a given expiry time.
 This will also make it so that when the elevator is in moving state it will not open the doors.